franklobsty25/franklobsty25/README.md

 *WORKING EXPERIENCES*

-:man_office_worker: I am currently working with Bento Africa as a Backend Engineer
+:man_office_worker: I worked with Bento Africa as a Backend Engineer

 :man_office_worker: I worked with Trea Digital as a Mobile developer

-:man_office_worker: I worked as a Freelancer
+:man_office_worker: I worked on Fiverr as a Freelancer

 :man_office_worker: I worked with National Service as a System Administrator